tarikBakir/bill-tracker/README.md

 I decided on developing a **bill tracker** web application that will have the following features:
 * **Log bills, amounts and date**:
-A user will be able to log upcoming household bills manually, and probably using X company’s API which will provide the upcoming bill of the month for the user and so the user does not need to input it manually.
+A user will be able to log passed/upcoming bills manually not only that but also editing them.Also, The user is able to add a company details manually as well as a custom category to the bills. ``there's an option to mark the bill as paid for the user when creating/editing a bill.
 * **List bills**:
-The user will be able to list and sort all his bills by different factors; such as date/amount/company.
+The user will be able to list and search all his bills by different factors; such as date/amount/company etc...
-* **Have a few graphs (this year / last year)**:
+* **Have graphs that shows data about bills**:
-A graph for the user to show analytical data about the bills in terms of amounts or even the different categories of the bills.
+Graphs for the user to show analytical data about the bills in terms of bills amounts in monthly basis and the paid ones as well as the distrbuition of the bills based on the categories.
-* **Store them somewhere**:
+* **Store data somewhere**:
 The user data will be available on a cloud database so the user will be able to view the data from anywhere.

+* **Registration and Login**:
+In order to start using the application, user has to sign up with his info such as first and last name, phone number and email.
+Once registration is done, user can login and start using the application immediately.

 * **Authentication**:
-There are many excellent Python authentication packages, but none of them do every‐ thing.
-The user authentication solution presented in this chapter uses several packages and provides the glue that makes them work well together.
-This is the list of packages that will be used:
+There are many excellent Python authentication packages, but none of them do every‐ thing.This is the list of packages that will be used:
 * Flask-Login: Management of user sessions for logged-in users
 * Werkzeug: Password hashing and verification